-If a process is projected onto a chronoid in terms of prt(p,c), each time-boundary b of c refers to a presential e, which is called the boundary of the process, denoted by prb(p,b,e), which further implies at(e,b).
-Analogously to chronoids and time-boundaries, The boundaries of processes are not considered to be parts of processes, because parts of processes are themselves processes and cannot exist at a single time-point.
-Secondly, processes cannot be considered as mere aggregates of their boundaries.
+$procbd(p, t, e) \rightarrow timerestr(p, t, e)$

+The boundaries of processes are not considered to be processual parts of processes, because parts of processes are themselves processes and cannot exist at a single time-point.
+Furthermore, processes cannot be considered as mere aggregates or sets of their boundaries.
+Hence, our theory of boundaries differs significantly from the theory of stages in a 4-dimensional setting [Theodor Sider: Four Dimensionalism].
 In a general sense, a presential identified as a process boundary will be classified as a configuration, i.e., a conglomeration of material structures, qualities and relators (see sect.
-11).
+12).
 Every constituent s of that configuration e is said to participate in p, a relation that is expressed as partic(s, p).
+Processes may be classified with respect to their boundaries.
+P is a quality process if any boundary of P presents an aggregate of qualities.
+Material processes contain in any of its boundaries a material structure.